 1. Too many of us feel lost and directionless

 The winding ways in which careers and jobs shift can lead many of us to feel like we're doing something wrong.
 There aren't any linear paths anymore, save for very few professions.
 We are each creating our own path, step by step.
 And often we feel off track or off the map entirely.

 Your Strategic Plan gives you a clear sense of direction.
-It the compass that points to your true north—the values and principles at your core.
+It is the compass that points to your true north—the values and principles at your core.
 It informs your career decisions, and guides your outlook on the landscape as a whole.
 It tells you where you are on the map, and where you're headed.

 2. Limitless job possibilities are paralyzing

 The seemingly unending career track options that lie before us are overwhelming.
 After all, the job that you'll have later on in your career may not even exist yet.
 How do you prepare for that?
 How wide or narrow do you cast your net in a job search?
 If it's true that you can be anything you want to be, how do you decide?

 Your Strategic Plan uncovers your true sense of purpose, which already lies within you.
 This mission can be expressed through many lines of work.
 Through creating your plan, you're not limiting yourself to one field "I'm in PR & Marketing," instead you focus tightly on mission "I tell impactful stories that engage diverse audiences."
 When you know that you're looking for opportunities to live out that mission, you'll be able to recognize those opportunities when they come.

 3. Personal branding is a lot of pressure